Last Updated July 11, 2020

 It’s also the stability.
 Many governments have changed over the years and not once was the program threatened to be shut down.

-In short, the St. Kitts and Nevis CBI has that ‘Platinum Standard’ that makes the program a popular choice for those who are seeking alternatives or additions to their current citizenship.
+In short, this St. Kitts & Nevis citizenship program has that ‘Platinum Standard’ that makes the program a popular choice for those who are seeking alternatives or additions to their current citizenship.

 And now that it’s keeping the lower price point of $150,00 to stay relevant on the global CBI scene, there are even more reasons to love it.